Living on Campus

 *for those staying off-campus

 The Visual and Performing Arts Complex (VAPA) at Bennington College is renowned for its superb, light filled studio spaces.
 It includes studios for painting and drawing, a fully-equipped printmaking studio, and ceramic studios with electric, gas, and Raku kilns.
 Studios are open 24 hours.

-On Monday, Tuesday and Thursday evenings faculty in residence discuss their work in lectures open to all from 7:30–8:30.
+On Monday, Tuesday and Thursday evenings faculty in residence discuss their work in lectures open to all beginning at 7:00pm and ending at approximately 8:30.
 From 8:30–10pm there is open life drawing, available to all participants.
 Art New England shares the Bennington campus with The Chamber Music Conference and Composers’ Forum of the East and often the delightful sounds of their practice fill the air.
 On Wednesday evenings in Weeks 2 and 3 they usually present a concert, free and open to the public.